launchdarkly/sdk-test-harness/docs/service_spec.md

 #### Get metadata: `POST /getMetadata`

 The test service should send this request when the SDK calls the method for getting store metadata.
-The request body is ignored.
+The request body, if any, is ignored.
 The response is a JSON object with these properties:

 * `lastUpToDate` (number, required): The epoch millisecond time that the simulated store was last updated.